playwright-community/eslint-plugin-playwright/docs/rules/max-nested-step.md

 # Enforces a maximum depth to nested step calls (`max-nested-step`)

-While it's useful to be able to group your tests together within the same file using `step()`, having too many levels of nesting throughout your tests make them difficult to read.
+While it's useful to be able to describe test procedure using `step()`, having too many levels of nesting throughout your tests make them difficult to read.

 ## Rule Details